Configuring your user settings¶

 - To enable two-factor authentication for your account, select Authenticator.

 - To view a history of your sessions using Anaconda Enterprise, select Sessions.
+You can also log out of all sessions in one click here.

 - To view a list of AE applications currently running and the permissions you have been granted, select Applications.